 Crunchy granola reputation aside, eco-friendly fashion has always been cool in our books— but celeb-faved label Reformation has certainly done its part to make sustainable style sexier.
 The Los Angeles-based brand’s next major move?
-Taking on the official state fabric of California in the form of its debut denim collection.
+Taking on the official state fabric of California in the form of its debut denim capsule collection.

-Reformation just launched its first jeanswear line, which uses way less water (230 gallons instead of the industry standard of 2,800).
+Enter Reformation’s first jeanswear line, which uses way less water (230 gallons instead of the industry standard of 2,800).
 As far as cuts and pricing, the five-item range of upcycled denim includes vintage-inspired silhouettes like a frayed-hem skirt ($98) that shows plenty of leg, high-rise cigarette jeans ($128) and perfectly lived-in jackets ($112) available in a distressed finish and light and dark washes, and a mid-rise cropped flare ($128).

-While Reformation’s first denim line is on the more rigid side, we’re told stretchier options are coming soon.
+While Reformation’s denim is on the more rigid side, we’re told stretchier options are coming soon.
 In the meantime, #Refbabes and denim devotees can shop the full collection at the brand’s West Hollywood flagship (8253 Melrose Ave.) or online.